obrhubr/AlphaShiftago/README.md

+# I DID NOT CREATE THE FRAMEWORK IMPLEMENTING ALPHA-ZERO, I ONLY IMPLEMENTED SHIFTAGO!

 # ALPHASHIFTAGO ZERO

 The framework for this was copied from https://github.com/suragnair/alpha-zero-general.
 I implemented the game of Shiftago in 2 versions, modified the code a little to match the game and created a few new models.